 2) Customer’s account is marked delinquent;

-3) Customer has questions on account cancellation; and
+3) A customer has questions on account cancellation; and

-4) Customer has questions on forms of payment and/or invoicing.
+4) The customer has questions on forms of payment and/or invoicing.

 The patent provides a rich look at how this taxonomy may have been helpful when having to supply information to advertising customers.

-The patent shows us information about how the classification algorithm it uses might work to cluster documents and organize them in a hierarchical manner, like this:
+The patent shows us information about how the classification algorithm it uses might work on clustering documents and hierarchically organizing them, like this:

 Google has started using machine learning processes to solve problems like customer support.
 This approach aims at making it easier for people inside of Google to help solve customer problems by better understanding those problems and organizing information about how to solve them.

-As an SEO, it had me a little excited to see a section that described how Google may rank solutions to problems.
-This doesn’t appear to be a replacement for PageRank; at least not quite yet.
-But the roots of organizing a web full of information may be found by starting with solving smaller tasks.
+As an SEO, it had me a little excited to see a section that described how Google might rank solutions to problems.
+This doesn’t appear to be a replacement for PageRank, at least not quite yet.
+But the roots of organizing a web full of information may be found by solving smaller tasks.
 This is the passage about ranking documents from the patent.
 It feels like (to me) there are some hints in there as to how documents might be ranked on the Web to use to respond to queries from searchers:

 In some implementations, the document clusters may be ranked using the ranking module, which may also be executed on the server.

 In some implementations, the ranking module ranks document clusters according to one or more metrics.
-For example, the ranking module may rank the clusters according to the quantity of documents in each cluster, as a cluster with many documents may represent a relatively significant topic (e.g., product issue).
+For example, the ranking module may rank the clusters according to the number of documents in each cluster.
+A cluster with many documents may represent a relatively significant topic (e.g., product issue).

-As another example, the ranking module may rank the clusters according to an estimated time to resolution of an issue represented by the cluster (e.g., issues represented by a cluster “software update” may typically be resolved faster than issues represented by a cluster “hardware malfunction”), a label assigned to the cluster, a number of documents in a cluster, a designated importance of subject matter associated with a cluster, identities of authors of documents in a cluster, or a number of people who viewed documents in a cluster, etc.
+As another example, the ranking module may rank the clusters according to an estimated time to resolution of an issue represented by the cluster (e.g., issues represented by a cluster “software update” may typically be resolved faster than issues represented by a cluster “hardware malfunction”), a label assigned to the cluster, many documents in a cluster, designated importance of subject matter associated with a cluster, identities of authors of documents in a cluster, or several people who viewed documents in a cluster, etc.

-In an example, a cluster representing an issue that historically has taken a longer time to resolve may be ranked higher than a cluster representing an issue with a shorter historical time to resolution.
+For example, a cluster representing an issue that has historically taken a long time to resolve may be ranked higher than a cluster representing an issue with a shorter historical time to resolution.

 In another example, several metrics are weighted and factored to rank the clusters.
 The ranking module can be configured to output the rankings to a storage device (e.g., in the form of a list or other construct).

 We’ve heard about a machine learning approach from Google used on Web pages called Rankbrain, which appears to be focused upon rewriting queries in a way that seems helpful in producing relevant search results for those queries.
-We’ve been told by Google that There is no Rankbrain score and you don’t optimize for it.
+However, we’ve been told by Google that There is no Rankbrain score, and you don’t optimize for it.

 What role may machine learning play in how information on the Web might be returned in response to queries?
-We don’t know at this point, and it’s possible that there’s a lot of learning about machine learning going on at Google these days; like in the building of the automated customer support taxonomy algorithm described in this patent.
+We don’t know at this point.
+There may be a lot of learning about machine learning at Google these days, like building the automated customer support taxonomy algorithm described in this patent.
 It appears to have helped solve some problems they were experiencing.
 We’ll see if it helps solve their mission to “organize the world’s information and make it universally accessible and useful.”